-Teachers are to keep on the move in the classroom, and so not become too involved with individuals at the expense of the general classroom atmosphere.
-Discourage children from forming long queues by the teacher's desk.

-Make task demands specific and realistic, so that children know exactly what is expected of them.
-Ensure that work is challenging but not daunting.

-Decide, what is the minimum amount you expect from individuals?
+- Teachers provide ongoing feedback as they 'float' around the classroom, assessing children's learning. - Make task demands specific and realistic, so that children know exactly what is expected of them.
+Ensure that work is challenging but not daunting. - Decide, what is the minimum amount you expect from individuals?
 Some children may need the work broken into small challenges.
 Point of entry, differentiation in work and recording are key issues to be thought about when planning the lesson.
-Make sure that the child understands the value of the work for him as a learner, to encourage intrinsic motivation.

-Use praise and a positive approach as much as possible with all children.
+Make sure that the child understands the value of the work for him/her as a learner, to encourage intrinsic motivation. - Use praise and a positive approach as much as possible with all children.
 Give children attention for behaving well, not just for behaving badly.
-Negative behaviour can often be discussed privately, not in front of the class.

-Accept that some children find it particularly difficult to conform all the time and try to praise them for progress, however minimal.
-It is sometimes useful to praise behaviour which is nearly what you like, particularly in a child who finds it difficult to cope with classroom demands.

-Praise positive behaviours, discuss inappropriate ones but avoid comments which suggest that you expect poor behaviour or work from a child.
+Negative behaviour can often be discussed privately, not in front of the class. - Accept that some children find it particularly difficult to conform all the time and try to praise them for progress, however minimal.
+It is sometimes useful to praise behaviour which is nearly what you like, particularly for a child who finds it difficult to cope with classroom demands. - Praise positive behaviours, discuss inappropriate ones but avoid comments which suggest that you expect poor behaviour or work from a child.

-A few children may need some extrinsic motivation, and will benefit from receiving rewards for good work or behaviour.
+Children also need some extrinsic motivation, and will benefit from receiving rewards for good work or behaviour.
 Rewards include:-

-- Praise by staff/colleague - ❖Being given a responsible job - Choosing an activity for himself or a group - ❖ Being first out of the classroom when a session ends - Choosing a story, poem or song for the class - ❖ Showing work to another member of staff or parent - Sticker or certificate (available in school) - Use of special mention assembly
+- Praise by staff/colleague - Being given a responsible job - Choosing an activity for themselves or a group - Being first out of the classroom when a session ends - Choosing a story, poem or song for the class - Showing work to another member of staff or parent - Sticker or certificate (available in school) - Use of special mention assembly